-A team of knowledgeable and experienced experts should comprise core experts with environmental and social knowledge and skills, and experience of conducting SEAs.
-One of these should take the role of Team Leader with responsibility for overall coordination, liaison with the SEA proponent, team management, quality control, etc. A range of other subject specialists may be required to make shorter specific inputs/studies on required subjects.14 Ideally, the team should comprise national experts with the relevant range of environmental and social expertise.
-In circumstances where national experience and skills in undertaking SEA is limited, it will be advisable to engage a few experienced international consultants to work with the national team members (at least lead environmental and social experts, one of whom should be the team leader to guide the process).
+A group of knowledgeable and experienced experts should comprise the core SEA team with environmental and social knowledge and skills, and experience in conducting SEAs.
+One of these should take the role of Team Leader with responsibility for overall coordination, liaison with the SEA proponent, team management, quality control, etc. A range of other subject specialists may be required to make shorter specific inputs/studies on required subjects.19 Ideally, the team should comprise national experts with the relevant range of environmental and social expertise.
+In circumstances where national experience and skills in undertaking SEA is limited, it is advisable to engage a few experienced international consultants to work with the national team members (at least the lead environmental and social experts, one of whom should be the team leader to guide the process).
 The team should ensure that they have capacity in the local language.

-The SEA team should be integrally linked to the team developing the PPP and they should be invited to all planning meetings and other relevant activities and have full access to all relevant documents or other sources of information produced or referred to within the PPP process.
+The SEA team should be invited to all planning meetings regarding PPP development and other relevant activities and have full access to all relevant documents or other sources of information produced or referred to within the PPP process.